andrewjamesford/WDD01-Client-Side-Pre-Course-Setup/Topics/GitHub/github-cli.md

 You can also watch the [tutorial video for the GitHub CLI](https://www.loom.com/share/96e4794d3ec6475285d23781bcdeef3e)

+Once you've completed the steps above, open your terminal / command-line and type `ssh -T git@github.com`

+you should see a response that says something like: "Hi [YOUR GITHUB USERNAME]!
+You've successfully authenticated, but GitHub does not provide shell access."

 ## Set VS Code as your default Git editor

 Sometimes when using git you need to tell it what to do in a code editor.
 We need to configure git to use VS Code as it's code editor.